Dialectical Reconciliation via Structured Argumentative Dialogues: DR-Arg Framework

-A dialectical reconciliation dialogue is shown below.
-The dialogue begins with the explainee asking the explainer about $c$ ($m_1$).
-The explainer then provides an argument supporting $c$ ($m_2$).
-The explainee counters by refuting $c$ ($m_3$), and the explainer refutes $e$ in the explainee's argument ($m_4$).
-Next, the explainee poses a query about $h$ ($m_5$), and the explainer provides an argument supporting $h$ ($m_6$).
-The explainee subsequently refutes $f$ ($m_7$).
-Finally, both agents express their agreements to disagree ($m_8$ and $m_9$), which leads to the termination of the dialogue.
+A generated DR dialogue is shown in Table~\ref{DR_example}.
+The dialogue begins with the explainee asking the explainer about $c$ ($m_1$), and the explainer provides an argument \texttt{support}ing it ($m_2$).
+The explainee counters by refuting $c$ with $e$ ($m_3$), which the explainer then \texttt{refute}s with $d$ ($m_4$).
+Next, the explainee poses a new \texttt{query} about $d$ ($m_5$), and the explainer \texttt{support}s it with $f$ ($m_6$).
+The explainee subsequently \texttt{refute}s $f$ with $g$ and $a$ (from the explainer's commitment store) ($m_7$).
+Finally, both agents utter \texttt{understand} ($m_8$ and $m_9$), leading to the termination of the dialogue.